Cabernet-1922/ctf/Platform/picoCTF/category_5/dont-you-love-banners/README.md

     KeyboardInterrupt
 ```

-Something need to pay attention is that the at the very beginning of program, it tries to open the `banner` file.
-Therefore, a symlink is needed here: `ln -sf /root/flag.txt banner` force to make a symlink.
-After that, we reconnect the remote server and it will access the symlink and print out the flag.
+One thing to note is that the at the very beginning of program, it tries to open the `banner` file.
+So a symlink is needed here: `ln -sf /root/flag.txt banner` to force a symlink.
+Then, we reconnect to the remote server,and it will access the symlink and print out the flag.

 flag: `picoCTF{b4nn3r_gr4bb1n9_su((3sfu11y_218ef5d6}`